 Butcher Block Weaknesses

 While butcher block countertops have plenty of strengths, they also have some weaknesses.
 If you’re considering these countertops for your kitchen, you should make sure you understand these weaknesses so you can decide if you can live with them.

-Picture what happens when someone puts a wet glass down on your wood coffee table without using a coaster, and you can quickly understand how water damage can occur on your butcher block countertop, especially if it’s not wiped up quickly.
+When you put a wet glass down on your wood coffee table without using a coaster you can quickly understand how water damage happens.
 While you can treat your wood countertop with mineral oil or other protectants to make sure water doesn’t damage it, you have to be sure you keep up with the applications.

 If you don’t apply protectants consistently and water sits on your countertop too long or seeps into the seams, it can cause significant damage beyond what you can see.
 Water can also loosen the glue that holds your butcher block countertop together.
 This can create splits and cracks.
 Even worse, these cracks then become the perfect breeding ground for mold and mildew.
 You should attempt to oil your countertops about once a month.

 Along with applying a protective treatment, you should also properly seal your butcher block countertop.
 Proper sealing not only helps prevent staining on your wood countertop, but it also makes sure the naturally porous surface of the wood is thoroughly covered so germs don’t have anywhere to hide and multiply.
 For best results, you want to try to seal your countertops every six months.

 Now that you understand the advantages and disadvantages of butcher block countertops, you can decide if they’re right for your home.
 If you appreciate their beauty and you’re willing to spend the necessary time maintaining them, you might find wood countertops are a perfect choice.